earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 }
 ~~~

-I can repeat this for [`List` and `Retrieve`](https://github.com/adamgordonbell/cloudservices/blob/v4-grpc/activity-log/internal/server/server.go) and I have a working solution.
-(Though there is room for improvement, that I'll get back to that later on).
+I can repeat this for [`List` and `Retrieve`](https://github.com/adamgordonbell/cloudservices/blob/v4-grpc/activity-log/internal/server/server.go), and I have a working solution.
+(Though the error handling has room for improvement.
+I'll get back to that later on in the article).

 ## Testing A gRPC Server

-Previously, I had tested my REST service, by starting it up in a docker container and exercising some endpoints via a small bash script `test.sh`.
+Previously, I had tested my REST service by starting it up in a docker container and exercising some endpoints via a small bash script `test.sh`.
 I then ran it all in an Earthfile in GitHubActions that looked like this:

 ~~~{.dockerfile caption="Earthfile"}
 test: